 Kona Bali Kai Condos: Spacious Convenience

-With two or three-bedroom options to choose from, Kona Bali Kai condos has plenty of room for the whole family.
-Plan a great Kona Coast adventure based here, in a comfortable condo with all the amenities you desire.
+With two or three-bedroom options to choose from, Kona Bali Kai condos have plenty of room for the whole family.
+Plan a great Kona Coast resort adventure-based here, in a comfortable condo with all the amenities you desire.
 Full kitchens allow you to cook and eat in, taking advantage of the fresh island produce you’ll find at farmers’ markets.
 Spacious lanais allow you to enjoy breakfast, lunch, dinner, and sunset cocktails overlooking the ocean while watching for whales and dolphins.
 There’s a freshwater pool, hot tub, and barbeque area by the ocean for your enjoyment, and Banyans Beach, a popular surf spot, is on the south end of the property.
 You’ll also be within walking distance of several other beach parks.

 This roadway is world-famous, and for several good reasons.
 It’s home to the grueling Ironman Triathlon, taking place each October.
 The race begins at the Kailua-Kona pier, where you can hop in for a swim yourself if you like.
 It’s also home to the Hawaiian International Billfish Tournament, the event that put Kailua-Kona on the map back when it was just a tiny fishing village.
 Aliʻi Drive’s tiny swim and surf spots have their own fame; the sport of boogie boarding was pioneered at Honl’s in the 1970s.